snowman-repos/book/project_managers/README.md

 WEB PROJECT MANAGEMENT AND COLLABORATION USING GITHUB

-A year ago, I had never heard of GitHub and now I’m using it on several of my biggest projects and to my surprise, enjoying doing so!

-A cropped version of the GitHub 404 page banner showing it's Octocat character dressed as ObiWan from Star Wars in a desert scene in front of a land speeder and hut.It’s worth using GitHub if only for this each time you type with chubby fingers.
 It started just under a year ago when I asked my project team what their preference would be for tracking issues, and the developers were almost evangelical about GitHub.
 I was aware that most of our active projects were being hosted and deployed from GitHub but didn’t realise it could be used for managing projects too!

 So, we took the leap and instead of introducing something new into the mix we started using it to manage tasks, releases and bugs.